5 of 5 - Excellent

 There are a number of factors to consider before taking a contraceptive pill containing estrogen.
 In general, you should try to quit smoking before starting a course of any contraceptive pill.
 Your risk of thrombosis increases with age, the same goes for smoking and an unhealthy lifestyle.
 Taking an oral contraceptive also leads to a slight increase in the risk of thrombosis and blood clots, which is why DrEd will only prescribe a combined contraceptive pill for smokers under the age of 35.

 For smokers over the age of 35, a progesterone-only pill, also known as a minipill, can be a suitable option.
 The minipill does not contain any estrogen and its use is not associated with a higher risk of thrombosis and blood clots.
-Alternatively, you may wish to consider hormone-free methods of contraception such as the intrauterine coil, the diaphragma or, if you do not wish to have any more children, sterilisation.
+Alternatively, you may wish to consider hormone-free types of contraception such as the intrauterine coil, the contraceptive diaphragm or, if you do not wish to have any more children, sterilisation.

 When preventing pregnancy with Microgynon, you have to take a pill every day, ideally at the same time.
 Depending on whether your course consists of 21 or 28 tablets you may or may not need to take a break.